newrelic/entity-definitions/docs/synthesis.md

 If the attribute `aws.az` is present in the data point that matched any rule, its value will be copied to an entity's tag named `aws.az`.

-And also there are specific tags for every rule.
-These attributes will only be copied after a datapoint matches a rule, and they take priority over the global tags, meaning **if the same tag is defined on both structures**, the specific tag
+Also, there specific tags for each rule can be defined.
+These attributes will only be copied after a datapoint matches a rule. they take priority over the global tags, meaning **if the same tag is defined on both structures**, the specific tag
 overrides the global tag.